simplifiedcourses/simplifiedcourses.github.io/_posts/2023-06-01-say-goodbye-to-custom-form-validators-in-angular.md

 ---
 layout: post
-title:  "Model validations for Angular forms without boilerplate"
+title:  "Say goodbye to custom form validators in Angular"
-date:   2023-05-31
+date:   2023-06-02
 published: true
 comments: true
 categories: [Angular, Forms, ObservableState, Angular Signals]
-cover: assets/template-driven-or-reactive-forms-in-angular.jpg
+cover: assets/say-goodbye-to-custom-form-validators-in-angular.jpg
 description: "This article explains how we can do validations for Angular forms without struggling with boilerplate"
 ---